-The brief from our client was that we must create a high performance, immersive, dedicated home cinema in his basement room, which would aesthetically coordinate with the games and bar room outside.
+The brief from our client was that we must create a high-performance, immersive, dedicated home cinema in his basement room, which would aesthetically coordinate with the games and bar room outside.
 It was to feel like a special event, somewhere the busy family could put their hectic lives on hold to enjoy a few precious hours of suspended reality.

 A Home Cinema Room for all of the Family

 The basement room was a great location for this immersive home cinema.
-Certainly, the room was a good size, and well constructed, and there was space for a separate projection room.
+Certainly, the room was a good size, and well-constructed, and there was space for a separate projection room.
 Also, the bar immediately outside would provide an opportunity for the family to enjoy drinks and popcorn for their special movie nights.

 During the early stages of the design, the client mulled over the idea of having a themed room.
 In the end, because he wanted the room to coordinate with the adjacent bar and games room, he decided against having a room with a theme.

 Once a themed room had been ruled out, the aesthetic design started to take shape, with stretched fabric panels selected.
-In fact, these would contain the acoustic panels and hide the loudspeakers perfectly.
+In fact, these would contain acoustic panels and hide the loudspeakers perfectly.
 They would also give a warm, elegant and calming feel to the room.

 During the design process, we undertook an acoustic response analysis.
 This determined the room modal responses and allowed us to plan the acoustic treatments accordingly.
 We subsequently used acoustic panels to provide reflection, absorption and diffusion (there is more information about acoustic room treatments in our article Acoustic Treatment for Home Cinemas).